m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 ![](https://assets.omscs.io/359DCB22-6F78-4FF1-87E6-2EC2E7D1E554.png)

-The “enter critical section” blocks can be seen as a higher level “lock” operation, while the “exit critical section” blocks can be seen as a higher level “unlock” operation, even though a mutex is being locked and unlocked within each of those blocks.
+The "enter critical section" blocks can be seen as a higher level "lock" operation, while the "exit critical section" blocks can be seen as a higher level "unlock" operation, even though a mutex is being locked and unlocked within each of those blocks.

 ![](https://assets.omscs.io/E1172921-B522-4812-B54F-5D6106CBB30A.png)